Getting started

 Executors

-executor, so you can call the …Async methods without configuring anything.
-To
+executor, so you can call any method without configuring anything.
+To control

-control the worker-thread count, create an Executor and pass it to each call:
+the worker-thread count, create an Executor and bind it when you construct

 using OpenDAL;